nanoporetech/onesie/README.md

 | ont-minion1c-driver-dkms_0.0.1-1~xenial_all.deb | Sources and rules for building the driver under the DKMS system. **Due to the lack of suitable packages and tools for the MinIT/MinION-mk1C Kernel it is not recommended to distribute this package.** |

 These are built by the Makefile when run with the target `dist-deb`.
 The binary driver package is only produced when setting the environment variable `COMPILED_DRIVER_PACKAGE=1`.

+After the Debian files are produced, they are checked for conformance with Debian distribution guidelines by Lintian.

 The GitLab CI system is set-up to produce these packages in a build artefact.